zhenrong-wang/hpc-now/README_EN.md

 - `license`      Read the terms of the MIT License
 - `repair`       Try to repair the hpcopr core components.

-For more information, please refer to Docs/UserManual-EN.pdf, the most detailed help info can be found by the command `hpcopr help` .
+For more information, please refer to Docs/UserManual-EN.pdf.

+The most detailed help info can be found by the command `hpcopr help` .

 ### 4. Bug Reports